When Debt Collectors Come Calling and You Don’t Owe the Money

 2. Written Collection Notices

 If a debt collector sends you a collection notice, you have 30 days under federal law to send the collector a letter requesting that it validate the debt if you don’t believe you owe it.
-This right should be spelled out in the notice in language stating something like this:
+This right must be spelled out in the initial notice in language stating something like this:

 “Unless you notify this office within 30 days after receiving this notice that you dispute the validity of this debt or any portion thereof, this office will assume the debt is valid.
 If you notify our office in writing within 30 days from receiving this notice that you dispute the validity of this debt or any portion thereof, this office will obtain verification of the debt.”